Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Create a master script (`pipeline.py`) to run the entire process, controlled by command-line arguments for different run modes (historical vs. daily).

 **My Prompt to AI:**
 > "Create a main Python script using the `argparse` library.
 It needs two mutually exclusive arguments: `--fetch-historical` which takes an integer for the number of days, and `--fetch-daily` which is a flag.
-Based on the argument, it should calculate the correct start and end dates and then call placeholder functions `run_fetch_and_process(start_date, end_date)`.
+Based on the argument, it should calculate the correct start and end dates.
 Also, set up basic file logging."

 **AI's Contribution:**
 *   The AI generated the complete `argparse` setup, including creating a mutually exclusive group, which is a non-trivial part of the library.
 *   It correctly used `datetime` and `timedelta` to calculate the date ranges based on the user's input.
 *   It provided the standard `logging.basicConfig` configuration to set up logging to `logs/pipeline.log`.

-**My Refinements & Learnings:**
+**What I Learned:**
-*   I replaced the AI's placeholder function calls with my actual `data_fetcher` and `data_processor` functions, connecting the different modules of the project.
-This integration step was entirely manual and required careful management of data flow (e.g., passing DataFrames between functions).
+For well-defined problems with standard libraries like `argparse` and `logging`, the AI is incredibly efficient and produces code that is often production-ready.
+My role shifted from "writer" to "integrator," connecting the AI-generated modules into a cohesive whole.

 ---